United Mine Workers of America: The Pittston strike

 The Pittston Coal strike of 1989-1990 began as a result of a withdrawal of the Pittston Coal Group also known as the Pittston Company from the Bituminous Coal Operators Association (BCOA) and a refusal of the Pittston Coal group to pay the health insurance payments for miners who were already retired.
 The owner of the Pittston company at the time, Paul Douglas, left the BCOA because he wanted to be able to produce coal seven days a week and did not want his company to pay the fee for the insurance.

 The Pittson company was seen as having inadequate safety standards after the Buffalo Creek flood of 1972 in which 125 people were killed.
 The company also was very financially unstable and in debt.
 The mines associated with the company were located mostly in Virginia, with mines also in West Virginia and Kentucky.

 On 31 January 1988 Douglas cut off retirement and health care funds to about 1500 retired miners, widows of miners, and disabled miners.
 To avoid a strike, Douglas threatened that if a strike were to take place, that the miners would be replaced by other workers.
 The UMW called this action unjust and took the Pittston company to court.

 Miners worked from January 1988 to April 1989 without a contract.
 Tension in the company grew and on April 5, 1989, the workers declared a strike.
 Many months of both violent and nonviolent strike actions took place.
 On 20 February 1990 a settlement was finally reached between the UMWA and the Pittston Coal Company.

 Internal conflict

-The union's history has sometimes been marked by internal strife and corruption, including the 1969 murder of Joseph Yablonski, a reform candidate who lost a race for union president against incumbent W. A. Boyle, along with his wife and 25-year-old daughter.
+The union's history has sometimes been marked by internal strife and corruption, including the 1969 murder of Joseph Yablonski - a reformer who lost a race for union president against incumbent W. A. Boyle - along with his wife and 25-year-old daughter.
 Boyle was later convicted of ordering these murders.

 The killing of Yablonski resulted in the birth of a pro-democracy movement called the "Miners for Democracy" (MFD) which swept Boyle and his regime out of office, and replaced them with a group of leaders who had been most recently rank and file miners.

 Led by new president Arnold Miller, the new leadership enacted a series of reforms which gave UMWA members the right to elect their leaders at all levels of the union and to ratify the contracts under which they worked.